TEN-framework/portal/content/docs/ten_framework/graph.md

   }
   ```

-- **Consolidation of Connection Definitions**:
-  Within the `connections` array, all messages related to the same source extension instance must be grouped within a single section.
-Splitting the information across multiple sections for the same source extension instance leads to inconsistencies and errors.
+- **Integration of Communication Links**: All messages from the same source extension should be grouped in a single section and not scattered across multiple definitions.
+The following example is incorrect:

-  For example, the following is incorrect because the messages from `ext_1` are divided into separate sections:

   ```json
   {